-Clayton House Haunted?
+Clayton House Ghosts

-According to Martha, there is one bedroom on the second floor which frightens people.
+According to Martha, there is one bedroom on the second floor, which frightens people.
 People have reported hearing doors slamming, boots stomping and music playing in empty rooms.

-A carpenter who was doing some repairs in 2007 and 2008 took pictures before doing the repairs, and when the pictures were developed, there was what appeared to be a woman in one of them.
+A carpenter who was doing some repairs in 2007 and 2008 took pictures before doing the repairs, and when the images were developed, there was what appeared to be a woman in one of them.

 There is also the EVP of a man shouting obscenities and someone calling Anna.
 It is interesting to know that the Claytons had a daughter named Ann.

 The Clayton has been listed on the National Registry of Historic Places.
 Once the home of William Henry Harrison Clayton and his family, the antebellum house is now one of Arkansas’ most beloved structures.

 A walk through the home will take you back to a time of elegance and beauty.
-A total technical restoration of the house has been done from 1970 to 1777 to restore it to its original beauty.
+A total technical restoration of the house was done from 1970 to 1777 to restore it to its original beauty.

 Guests today can view the parlor fresco, the large spaces, the sitting room, the dining room, bedrooms, and the stairs.
 Numerous priceless family belongings are still in the house.